bonaventuredossou/MLM_AL/README.md

 tokenizer.model_max_length = 256
 ```

+`Autotokenizer` class does not successfully load our tokenizer.
+So we recommend to use directly the `XLMRobertaTokenizer` class.
+Depending on your task, you will load the according mode of the model.
+Read the [XLMRoberta Documentation](https://huggingface.co/docs/transformers/model_doc/xlm-roberta)

 ## Reproducing our result: Training and Evaluation

 - To train the network, run `python active_learning.py`.
 You can also wrap it around a `bash` script.